-Money Magazine identified Software Architect as the #3 "Best Job" to hold in the U.S. in 2013, and its practitioners earned half again as much as either of the top two finishers.
+Money Magazine identified Software Architect as its #1"Best Job" to hold in the U.S. in 2015 (http://money.cnn.com/gallery/pf/2015/01/27/best-jobs-2015), and its practitioners earned half again more than either of the top two finishers.
 If you have some prior exposure to an object oriented programming language such as C++, Java or C#, and have ever wondered what a Software Architect actually "does" for a living, this could be the course for you.